 Traveling to Antigua & Barbuda

-If you have booked our Fast Track Service, please look out for our CSR who will be displaying your name and/or place of accommodation.
+Passengers who have booked Fast Track Service should look out for the Customer Service Representative displaying their name and/or place of accommodation.

-For more information regarding immigration, please visit the Government of Antigua & Barbuda’s Immigration website here: www.immigration.gov.a
+For more information regarding immigration, please visit the Government of Antigua & Barbuda’s Immigration website at:

 The duty-free allowances for every person aged 18 years of age or more include up to: